call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 | [Daichi](https://daichi.host/minecraft) : Daichi is a newer host offering Minecraft hosting for $2 per GB of ram with unknown Xeon CPUs.
 I have no idea where their locations
 are.
 The unlimited SSD hosting is nice, but they are using a cracked copy of WHMCS so beware, use at your own risk.

+| [Dashflo](https://dashflo.net/store/minecraft) : Dashflo offers hosting in Germany and the USA for about $2.40 per GB of ram.
+In Germany they use a Ryzen 9 5900X, and in the USA they use a Ryzen 7 2700X.
+Both are pretty well performing CPUs for Minecraft.
+I would love to recommend them - but one major thing popped up in my research about them.
+They seem to be a rebrand of deploys.io, a hosting service that was bombarded with bad reviews.
+It may still be a great deal, just be wary.

 | [DBM Hosting](https://dbmhosting.com/cart.php?a=confproduct&i=0) : DBM Hosting offers hosting for about $6 per GB of ram with an i7-7700K (according to their MCMarket
 page).
 No location information is available.
 Just don't use, overpriced for the specs without even knowing where it'll be hosted.